josvromans/imagetools/image_gallery/README.md

   - using dots in the filename can mess things up (everyting after '.' will be ignored)
   - integers will be handled in the code, and sorted numerically, all other things will be sorted alphabetically

-  This has yet to be tested and improved, and will get a better README eventualyl.
-For now just these notes.
+  This has yet to be tested and improved